Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedCoreAPI.md

 <!-- theme: danger -->
 >  The following documentation is for **Payeezy** migration clients only.
 See [Getting Started](?path=docs/Getting-Started/Getting-Started-General.md) for Commerce Hub integration options.

-If you are using the /api.globalgatewaye4.firstdata.com URL, then you are transacting through the Payeezy Gateway Direct platform.
+If you are using the /api.globalgatewaye4.firstdata.com URL, then you are transacting through the Payeezy Gateway Direct (PGW) platform.

 If you are using the /api.payeezy.com URL, then you are transacting through the Developer API platform.

 See tabs below for information pertaining to the platform you are transacting on.

 <!--type: tab
-titles: Payeezy Gateway Direct, Developer
+titles: Payeezy Gateway Direct, Developer API
 -->

 ## Transaction Types and Endpoints

-In Payeezy Gateway Direct (PGW), there was a single endpoint (/api.globalgatewaye4.firstdata.com/transaction/v32) for all transactions; in Commerce Hub there are multiple endpoints based on the type of transaction being done:
+In Payeezy Gateway Direct (PGW), there was a single endpoint (/api.globalgatewaye4.firstdata.com/transaction/v32 or all previous versions) for all transactions; in Commerce Hub there are multiple endpoints based on the type of transaction being executed:

 | PGW Transaction Type | Commerce Hub Endpoint | Commerce Hub <br> Additional Info |
 | -------- | ------------- | :--------------: |